top of page

 Both IOLs with high and low refractive index(RI), will have a change in the location of second principal plane of refraction with change in IOL power.
 This can lead to unexpected refractive surprise.
 But the change in the second principal plane of refraction between an IOL with high RI is less than with an IOL with lower RI.
 Therefore an IOL with a RI of 1.55 will be more forgiving than an IOL with a RI of 1.47.

-1. What is the difference between modern thick lens IOL calculation formulas like the Barrett and the EVO or Olsen formula?
+What is the difference between modern thick lens IOL calculation formula like the Barrett and the EVO or Olsen formula?

 Earlier I have explained the difference between the older two variable formula and the Barrett formula, that is formulas that are based on thin lens optics, and formula like Barrett or Olsen which is based on thick lens optics.